maximegris/angular-electron/README.md

 # Introduction

-Bootstrap and package your project with Angular 4 and Electron (Typescript + SASS)
+Bootstrap and package your project with Angular 4(+) and Electron (Typescript + SASS + Hot Reload) for creating Desktop applications.

 Currently runs with:

-- Angular v4.0.2
+- Angular v4.1.3
 - Angular-CLI v1.0.0
-- Electron v1.6.5
+- Electron v1.6.10
 - Electron Packager v8.6.0

 With this sample, you can :